Dogal-Afetlerle-Mucadele-Inisiyatifi/.github/profile/README_EN.md

 ### Objectives:

-- Provision of necessary resources for civil organizations before earthquakes.
+- Provision of necessary resources for civil organizations against earthquakes.
 - Strengthening awareness about earthquakes.
 - Providing online educational materials for civilian earthquake preparedness.
 - Development of software that can benefit people during and after earthquakes, to be made available for public use.